 International Cave Hotels

 Want to sleep in a cave on the other side of the world?
-These overseas cave hotels welcome international visitors.
+Ready to snooze in caves that have been inhabited by humans for hundreds or thousands of years?
+These cave hotels in Greece, France, and Italy welcome international visitors.

 Located high on a cliff above the Aegean Sea, the 20 amphitheater-inspired cave houses that make up the Perivolas Lifestyle Houses on the island of Santorini are almost unimaginably luxurious.
 Notable for their smooth whitewashed arches, sculpted walls, and vaulted ceilings with skylights, these breezy cave hotel rooms are an attraction all on their own.